sdowding/resume/README.md

 --------------------------------------------------------

-_✨ You've read all the way to the bottom... here's your reward:_
+_✨ Wow, you've read all the way to the bottom... here's your reward:_

 > **Two truths and a lie**:  1️⃣ I'm a Newfie 🎣 2️⃣ I'm a twin 👯 3️⃣ I've completed 2 marathons 🏃‍♂️